 I spend lots of time listening to podcasts.
 Many of those podcasts are focused on kidlit (or other writing and creativity).
 On my Friday morning walks, it’s time for Book Friends Forever (and Unorthodox).
 I listen to everything at 2x speed.
-IN Book Friends Forever, I enjoy the unscripted and honest conversations about their lives and the industry and the intersection of both.
+On Book Friends Forever, I enjoy the unscripted and honest conversations about their lives and the industry and the intersection of both.

 Last week there was a discussion about creating an author’s manifesto.
-A funny exchange about how manifestos, though lofty, are now often associated with mass shooters followed.
+A funny exchange about how manifestos, though lofty, are now often associated with mass shooters followed (not funny, but true).
 The idea was posited of simply creating an author’s mission statement and this made perfect sense to me.
 I recently had to summarize my focus for a podcast, All The Write Marketing, that I appeared on.
 Without realizing it, I had already created my mission statement!

 I’m a kidlit author whose focus is on writing stories found in the margins and footnotes of history books.